zowe/community/Project Management/PI Planning/23PI4 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 23PI4 Objectives.md

 * Configuring certificates
 * Configuring High Availability

+Tasks:
-* Reorganize the sidebar to follow the full sequence to configure z/OS Components (and include links to next steps in the configuration process):
+Reorganize the sidebar to follow the full sequence to configure z/OS Components (and include links to next steps in the configuration process):
 (Create parent articles for the 2 options to initalize Zowe z/OS runtime.
 Ensure consistent article naming from the installation checklist to the article that outlines the procedure.)

   **Configure z/OS Componenents Sequence**
   1. Use one of the following options to initialize Zowe z/OS runtime.